eic/snippets/RootExamples/UsingAlgorithmsAndPodioInAnalysis/README.md

 A short(ish) ROOT macro illustrating two points:

-  - How to use PODIO collections in a standalone ROOT macro, especially illustrating how to create new collections and save them to an output tree using the `podio::ROOTWriter`
+  a.
+How to use PODIO collections in a standalone ROOT macro,
+     especially illustrating how to create new collections and save them to an output tree using the `podio::ROOTWriter`
-  - How to modify and use EICrecon algorithms in a standalone ROOT Macro.
+  b.
+How to modify and use EICrecon algorithms in a
+     standalone ROOT Macro.

 Reads in EICrecon output (`*.podio.root`, `*.tree.edm4eic.root`,
  etc.).

-## To-Do:

-There are still a couple to-do items in the example:
-  - [ ] After fixes in EICrecon, the modified DIS electron selection and kinemaitc calculation algorithms need to be added/run
-  - [ ] And finally, fill the histograms for modified algorithms.
+Code is **NOT** optimized in any way, so don't expect great performance!

 ## Dependencies